Martín Rivero

-Martín Horacio Rivero (born November 13, 1989 in Roldán) is an Argentine footballer who currently plays for San Martín SJ.
+Martín Horacio Rivero (born November 13, 1989) is an Argentine footballer who currently plays for Guillermo Brown.

 Career

 Rivero began his career in the youth ranks of Rosario Central and made his first team debut as a teenager during the 2008 season.
-He made his debut on June 20, 2008 in a 2-1 defeat to Argentinos Juniors in the 2007–08 Argentine Primera División season.
+He made his debut on June 20, 2008, in a 2–1 defeat to Argentinos Juniors in the 2007–08 Argentine Primera División season.
 Playing primarily as an attacking midfielder Rivero scored five goals over 53 games for Rosario Central.

 On February 16, 2012, Rivero signed a loan deal with Major League Soccer side Colorado Rapids from Rosario Central.

-On January 14, 2014 it was announced by the Rapids that Rivero would not be returning for the 2014 season.
+On January 14, 2014, it was announced by the Rapids that Rivero would not be returning for the 2014 season.

-He was traded by Colorado to Chivas USA on April 10, 2014 in exchange for a fourth-round 2015 MLS SuperDraft pick.
+He was traded by Colorado to Chivas USA on April 10, 2014, in exchange for a fourth-round 2015 MLS SuperDraft pick.